downflux/docs/blog/scaling_commands/scaling_commands.md

 ### <a name="a-digression-on-attack-variants"></a>A Digression on Attack Variants

-While editing this document, a [friend](https://www.jonkimbel.com) pointed out that the toy implementation of the `attack` command does not fully specify some edge-case behavior --
+While editing this document, a [friend](https://www.jonkimbel.com) pointed out the toy implementation of the `attack` command does not fully specify some edge-case behavior --

 > I know you said this is simplified, but how do you handle situations where the